 The Equality Act (2010) requires all employers and the providers of goods and services to the public to make reasonable adjustments to assist disabled people.
 For hearing impaired people, reasonable adjustments might include providing communication aids or services, such as an interpreter.

-If you are over 16, you may be able to access the support of an NHS Hearing Therapist to help you adapt to your hearing loss (this service differs across the country, so you should contact your local Primary Care Trust for more information).
+If you are over 16, you may be able to access the support of an NHS Hearing Therapist to help you adapt to your hearing loss (this service differs across the country, so you should contact your local Clinical Commissioning Group for more information).
 Hearing therapists can provide individual support and communication training and counselling for you and members of your family.
 They can also give you advice about the equipment and services that you can access.